Skater Style: Nail Skate Fashion for the Perfect Look

 Show personality with printed socks.
 Photo: FP

-Visible socks, often with bold patterns or brand logos, have a role to play in skater style.
-They peek out from under baggy jeans, adding a layer of intrigue.
-Thermal tees or long-sleeve shirts serve as underlayers, offering warmth and an added dimension to the look.
+Visible socks, often adorned with eye-catching patterns or brand logos, add a playful twist to skater style.
+They peek from beneath baggy jeans, injecting a subtle yet compelling layer of interest.

 Skate Sneakers